-In addition, the Symfony lens has the ability to adjust so you can also see objects at a distance, giving you more freedom to do the things you want.
+In addition, the Symfony lens can adjust so you can also see objects at a distance, giving you more freedom to do the things you want.
 The new Symfony lens can even be used to correct astigmatism that you may have had before your surgery.

 Cataract surgery will give you clearer vision.
 Cataract surgery with a premium IOL like Symfony will give you additional advantages with your new vision.

 To learn more, schedule a free consultation with the Ophthalmologists at MidWest Eye Center.
 Our staff will evaluate you and see if you’re a candidate for the Symfony lens.
-We’ll show you potential outcomes, explain insurance coverage and costs, and give you everything you need to make a decision.
+We’ll show you potential outcomes, explain insurance coverage and costs, and give you everything you need to decide.